Moll Flanders: Plot

-At last, her life of conniving and desperation seems to be over.
-After her husband/brother dies, Moll tells her Lancashire husband the entire story and he is "perfectly easy on that account...
-For, said he, it was no fault of yours, nor of his; it was a mistake impossible to be prevented."
-Aged 69 in 1683, the two return to England to live "in sincere penitence for the wicked lives we have lived."
+Moll has her Governess come over with the remainder of her fortune, making Moll extremely wealthy.
+After her husband/brother dies, Moll tells Jemmy the story of their relationship and introduces him to her son.
+To Moll’s surprise, Jemmy is understanding - “For, said he, it was no fault of yours, nor of his; it was a mistake impossible to be prevented.”
+In 1683, an elderly Moll concludes her narrative by revealing she and Jemmy are preparing to return to England to live “in sincere penitence for the wicked lives we have lived”.